WDHN: History

 As part of the DTV transition in 2009, WDHN turned off its analog transmitter and began broadcasting exclusively in digital.

 On January 27, 2016, it was announced that Nexstar would buy Media General for $4.6 billion.
 WDHN, along with recently acquired Fox affiliate WZDX in Huntsville (which Nexstar would later sell in 2019 to Tegna in order to acquire Tribune Media, owner of WHNT-TV), became a part of "Nexstar Media Group" and joined a cluster of stations Nexstar would own in Alabama including WIAT in Birmingham and WKRG-TV in Mobile, as well as WRBL in Columbus, Georgia, which covers much of east Alabama including Opelika and Auburn.
 All three of these stations are CBS affiliates.

 On June 15, 2016, Nexstar announced that it had entered into an affiliation agreement with Katz Broadcasting for the Escape (now Ion Mystery), Laff, Grit, and Bounce TV networks (the last one of which is owned by Bounce Media LLC, whose COO Jonathan Katz is president/CEO of Katz Broadcasting), bringing one or more of the four networks to 81 stations owned and/or operated by Nexstar, including WDHN (Bounce TV and Grit are already available in the area on digital subchannels of WDFX-TV).

+On May 25, 2026, a tornado struck WDHN's studios, causing damage, but the station stayed on the air with Chief Meterologist Jordan Ambrose broadcasting emergency weather warnings to its viewers.